VCAT’s role in land use planning

 Combined permit and amendment process

 Often the use of land that is to be facilitated by the amendment of a planning scheme will be an ‘as of right’ land use under the amended planning scheme.
-Where that is not the case, a person requesting the preparation of a planning scheme amendment may also apply to the relevant planning authority for a permit with respect to a use of the land that would be permissible if the amendment were to be made (s 96A–96N PE Act).
+If that is not the case, a person requesting the preparation of a planning scheme amendment may also apply to the relevant planning authority for a permit with respect to a use of the land that would be permissible if the amendment were to be made (s 96A–96N PE Act).
 Amendment of the planning scheme and the planning permit application may then be considered concurrently.